chilleo/ALPHA/README.md

 The commands in Step 3 should now run.

-#### Python 2.7.13 Installation
+##### Python 2.7.13 Installation
-If the command in Step 4 does not return "Python 2.7.13" after you have installed it, run:
+If the command in Step 2 does not return "Python 2.7.13" after you have installed it, run:

         export PATH="/path/to/your/python2.7.13/bin:${PATH}"

-The command in Step 4 should now return "Python 2.7.13".
+The command in Step 2 should now return "Python 2.7.13".

+##### No module named SIP
+If you receive this error after running the command in Step 7, run this command:

+        -- finding real solution

 ## How To Use
 After installing and opening ALPHA, you can use the drop down menu on the main page to select the mode you'd like to use.